First Philippine Republic: History

 In 1896, the Philippine Revolution began against Spanish colonial rule.
 In 1897, Philippine forces led by Aguinaldo signed a ceasefire with the Spanish authorities and Aguinaldo and other leaders went into exile in Hong Kong.
 In April 1898, the Spanish–American War broke out.
 The U.S. Navy's Asiatic Squadron, then in Hong Kong, sailed to the Philippines to engage the Spanish naval forces.
-On May 1, 1898, the U.S. Navy decisively defeated the Spanish Navy in the Battle of Manila Bay.
-Later in May, Aguinaldo returned to the Philippines, established a dictatorial government on May 24, 1898 (formally established by decree on June 18), and on June 12, 1898, at Aguinaldo's ancestral home in Cavite, issued the Philippine Declaration of Independence from Spain.
-Following the proclamation of independence, Aguinaldo established a revolutionary government on June 23, 1898, under which the partly-elected and partly-appointed Malolos Congress convened on September 15 to write a constitution.
+On May 1, 1898, the U.S. Navy decisively defeated the Spanish Naval force and blockaded Manila Bay.
+The American naval commander, lacking forces to conduct land operations following his unexpectedly complete victory, returned Aguinaldo and a number of other revolutionary exiles to the Philippines from Hong Kong.Aguinaldo arrived in the Philippines on May 24 and on that date, proclaimed a dictatorial government, rekindling the Philippine Revolution (formally established by decree on June 18).
+On June 12, he issued the Philippine Declaration of Independence from Spain at his ancestral home in Cavite.
+He established a revolutionary government on June 23, under which the partly-elected and partly-appointed Malolos Congress convened on September 15 to write a constitution.

 On December 10, 1898, the 1898 Treaty of Paris was signed, ending the Spanish–American War and transferring the Philippines from Spain to the United States.

-The Malolos Constitution written by the congress was proclaimed on January 22, 1899, creating what is known today as the First Philippine Republic, with Aguinaldo as its president.
+The constitution written by the Malolos Congress was proclaimed on January 22, 1899, creating what is known today as the First Philippine Republic, with Aguinaldo as its president.
 The constitution was approved by delegates to the Malolos Congress on January 20, 1899, and sanctioned by Aguinaldo the next day.
 The convention had earlier elected Aguinaldo president on January 1, 1899, leading to his inauguration on January 23.
 Parts of the constitution gave Aguinaldo the power to rule by decree.
 The constitution was titled "Constitución política", and was written in Spanish.